yewstack/yew/website/src/pages/tutorial.md

 ## Wrapping up

 Congratulations!
-You’ve created a web application that fetches data from external API and displays a list of videos.
+You’ve created a web application that fetches data from an external API and displays a list of videos.

 ## What's next

 Obviously, this application is very far from perfect or useful.
 After going through this tutorial, you can use it as a jumping-off point to explore more advanced topics.

 ### Styles